apache/cordova-docs/docs/en/edge/cordova/contacts/ContactAddress/contactaddress.md

 Details
 -------

 The `ContactAddress` object stores the properties of a single address of a contact.
-A `Contact` object can have one or more addresses in a  `ContactAddress[]` array.
+A `Contact` object may include more than one address in a `ContactAddress[]` array.

 Supported Platforms
 -------------------